Films from the Baltic Sea Region and Nordic countries

-With the aim to promote auteur cinema and development of its cinematic language by recognizing innovations and distinct artistic expression, this section showcases up to 10 films from the Baltic Sea region.
+The competition programme showcases films from the Baltic Sea region and Nordic Countries characterised by innovative cinematic language and distinct artistic expression.
 There are no genre or style restrictions – films may fall into documentary, fiction, animation, or any cross-genre category.

-Surprisingly different schools, traditions and vision can been discovered within the geographical context of this competition.
+Surprisingly different schools, traditions and visions can be discovered within the geographical scope of this competition.
+The selected works embody RIGA IFF’s reflections on tomorrow’s cinema today.